Ballston Spa 2012 CSA Shares !

 What can I expect in a share?

-Quincy Farm CSA shares are planned to feed an average family of 2-4 a reasonable week's worth of produce.
+Quincy Farm CSA shares are planned to feed an average family of 2-4 a reasonable week's worth of produce...
+There's a weekly online feedback form that we look to for input on the share size and content, and though we ask every week, it's rare for anyone to reply that the share was the wrong size.
 We aim to provide 7 to 12 different delicious items each week, creating a tasty diversity of veggies within each share and also week to week.
 You'll get sweet tomatoes and peppers, fresh lettuce and greens, crunchy carrots and beets and radishes, flavorful onions and garlic, and a lot more.
-We actually have 177 different plantings this season, and it's the freshest food you can get--our afternoon distributions and the inherent efficiency of CSA mean many items are picked the very same day you receive them!
+We actually have 352 different plantings this season, and it's the freshest food you can get--our afternoon distributions and the inherent efficiency of CSA mean many items are picked the very same day you receive them!
 This season we unfortunately won't be growing sweet corn or potatoes (two of our favorites) because we don't yet have the equipment to do so reasonably, but we promise to make it up with delicious alternatives.
 We also don't grow fruit, though we may partner with a neighbor to provide a fruit option in future seasons.

 We plan a balanced CSA share for each week, providing new and fun vegetables for you as well as keeping your family full with lots of favorites.
 There's a "swap box" at each distribution to facilitate trading between members, but we encourage you to try the unusual items, too--you might find a new gem!
 To help out, each week's newsletter also provides a couple great recipes for inspiration, as well as an idea of what to expect the following week.
 We're excited about the variety and quality of veggies we grow, and we think you will be, too!